 The best season to visit the Arkadi Monastery is during the shoulder season, between the months of April to June, and September to October.
 However, there are tourists who enjoy the pleasant weather of Crete throughout the year.
 Summer can get quite hot and crowded.
 The low season of November to March has fewer crowds but has high chances of rain.

-What is the best vehicle for visiting Arkadi Monastery?
+What is the best way to visit Arkadi Monastery?

 There is available local bus transportation in Arkadi Monastery, but renting a private car is the best vehicle for visiting the monastery.
 Tourists can go to many beautiful spots on their own using a rented car.
 Just make sure to always check the requirements for renting a car.

-Can you rent a car going to the Arkadi Monastery?
+Can you rent a car to go to Arkadi Monastery?

 Yes, you can rent a car to go to the Arkadi Monastery.
 While there are available public buses on the road, it is recommended to rent a car, especially for tourists.
 Renting a car in Crete will give tourists the freedom and flexibility to travel on their own.